tytydraco/yessleep/out/I_am_stuck_in_a_hospital_and_there_is_something_horribly_wrong.md

 "Yeah.
 It's pretty bad."
 I said.

 I turned and sat down in the waiting room once I was finished.
 When one of the patients was called, I remember hearing something strange coming from the hallways outside the room.
-The building we were in was a small general hospital with about 24 to 30 rooms, give or take.
+The building we were in was a small general hospital with about 24 to 30 rooms on each floor, give or take.
 The sounds were audible cries, with something else.
 They seemed to be coming from a woman, so I figured it had to be another section like the maternal ward or an examination room with procedures being performed and someone was crying out and male doctor maybe calling for help?

 Brushing this off, I stared at the chair in front of me and began to experience a sinking feeling in my chest that something wasn't quite right.
 Usually when I get uncomfortable, it's because there's a sort of "disturbance in the force" that I experience, and I felt it then.
 Hard.

-I looked over to Linda and she was on the phone speaking quietly into the receiver.
+I looked over to Linda and she was on her cell phone speaking quietly into the receiver.
 The desk had one of those transparent plastic covers, aside from the fingerprints and markings, that was recently put up due to the Covid-19 outbreak.
 It was a little funky to see clearly, but we locked eyes for a moment and her expression was grim, with her dark eyes now wide and a look of fear washed over her.
-She hung up the phone a moment later and looked down at the desk.
+She hung up the phone, put it back in her purse and looked down at the desk.

 At that moment, the cries became louder.
 I realized they were coming from the backroom of the doctor's office instead.
 The cries came closer and closer until the waiting door flew open and an elderly woman with tears flowing down her face came through the door.
 She was doing this.. half laugh, half cry thing while smiling.
 She walked while doing this and slightly jerked her body and approached Linda.